kakathic/Tool-Shells/README.md

 # Tool Tool

-is in the process of full lunch development.

-You must have root to use the application

-Official version from K1.1 onwards.

-The Tool Tool includes:
+Is an application to edit the apk.

+Support to install apk files, apks, apkm, xapk etc.

-Apktool
+Mostly Apktool

+Install the latest Java jdk 15

+There are many tools like

+Dex Tool 2.1

 Baksmali

 Smali

-j2dex

-dx
+Apksigner

-Java jdk 15
+Java

-Apksign
+Javac

+Javap

 V.v

-Lots of features will be added to the app in the future.
+And the add-ons come in the future.

-Hope you guys support and help us develop it.

-Thank you.
+Application using source code of Kr-scripts

+It supports xml, linux in the application.

+Application is still in development.

 Use the source code: